-As soon as you announce you’re expecting, it starts—questions from every direction.
+As soon as you share you’re expecting, the questions start rolling in.
 How are you feeling?
 When’s your due date?
 Do you know what you’re having?

 The physical discomfort doesn’t stop at the pelvis.
-You might feel it in your back, shoulders, wrists, and neck—especially from feeding positions and carrying a baby.
+You might feel it in your back, shoulders, wrists, and neck, especially from feeding positions and carrying a baby.
 This is where chiropractic care becomes so essential in helping you navigate all these biomechanical shifts while your hormones balance and soft tissues recover.
-I also encourage new mamas to seek out a pelvic floor therapist—your healing deserves a full-circle approach.
+I also encourage new mamas to seek out a pelvic floor therapist.

-This transition can feel equally raw and sacred.
-Breastfeeding, even when it’s going well, can bring up a swirl of feelings—connection, exhaustion, vulnerability.
-It’s beautiful and intense all at once.
-And when it’s not going well, it can leave you feeling defeated.
-Please know, you’re not alone.
-Support is out there, and it makes a world of difference.
+This transition can feel both raw and sacred.
+Breastfeeding, even when it’s going smoothly, can bring up a mix of emotions like connection, exhaustion, and vulnerability.
+It’s beautiful and intense all at the same time.
+And when it’s not going well, it can feel really defeating.
+Please know you’re not alone.
+Support is out there and it truly makes a difference.

 You may notice changes in your mood.
 The “baby blues” are very real, and incredibly common in the first few weeks postpartum.